How to Start a Scrapbooking Business

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

-You can run your scrapbooking business from your home, so you don’t necessarily need a separate location unless you choose to sell scrapbooking supplies in a shop, that would likely require a physical storefront.
+You can run your scrapbooking business as a home business, as you don’t need a large area to do your work.
+If you choose to sell scrapbooking supplies in a shop, that would likely require a physical storefront.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits